BIGJRA/BIGJRA.github.io/rejuv.md

     regardless of held item and is followed by Spit Up.
 -   Zangoose: Poisons user, grants innate Poison Heal.
 -   Seviper: Multiplies raw Speed by 1.5, multiplies damage by 1 + 0.5 x
-    opponent’s health as a percentage.
+    opponent's health as a percentage.
 -   Whiscash: Nullifies Grass moves, raises attack when hit by one.
 -   Claydol: Special attacks use the Defense stat.
 Beam moves (Signal Beam, Charge Beam, Solar Beam, Ice Beam, Hyper Beam, Psybeam) have